tkhamez/eve-api-php/docs/Api/AssetsApi.md

 Get corporation assets

-Return a list of the corporation assets  Requires one of the following EVE corporation role(s): Director
+Return a list of the corporation assets

 ### Example